sophie-mc-dev/unibo-big-data-analytics/README.md

 - **Vagrant**: A tool for building and maintaining virtualized development environments.
 - **VirtualBox**: A free and open-source hosted hypervisor for running virtual machines.
 - **Git**: Version control system for managing project files.
+- **Kaggle API (Optional)**: Required if you want to download the dataset directly through the Kaggle API.

 ### Project Files